-New GCSEs will be graded 9 to 1, rather than A* to G. Grade 9 is the highest grade, set above the current A*.
-The new system is intended to help provide more differentiation, especially among higher achieving students.
+GCSEs are graded 9 to 1, rather than A* to G. Grade 9 is the highest grade, set above the current A*.

 The approach to awarding the top grades will be the same for all GCSE subjects.
 A formula will be used that means that around 20% of all grades at 7 or above will be a grade 9.

 The grade 8 boundary will be equally spaced between the grade 7 and grade 9 boundaries.
 To carry forward the current standard, the number of grades 7, 8 and 9 awarded for an individual subject will be based on the proportion of the cohort who would have been expected to get an A or A*, had the qualification not been reformed.